oscarsierraproject/covid19pl/README.md

 installed either in your system globally, or in virtual environment.

 ## Sample usage
-To run the script with on screen data display and sending email on 'sent\_it\_to@gmail.com' run command:
+To run the script with gathering, displaying and plotting data use:
 ```
-$> python ./covid19pl --display --gather --email=sent_it_to@gmail.com
+$> python ./covid19pl.py --display --gather --plot
 ```
 Together with sending email you this is the output you will see in your terminal:
 ```
-Welcome to /home/sebastian/repo/covid19pl/covid19pl.py in version 1.2.0
+Welcome to /home/.../repo/covid19pl/covid19pl/covid19pl.py in version 1.2.0
 Published on GNU General Public License 3.0 by oscarsierraproject.eu
 Copyright 2020, oscarsierraproject.eu
 GitHub: https://github.com/oscarsierraproject/covid19pl